Romantic farm stay, regenerative agriculture and... mischievous miniature goats?

 “They'll know when Brad's coming out in the morning and it’s feed time – they all come running,” grins Lisa.
 “It's such a sight to see.”

 More than just pets, Atlas, Ella and the herd are at the heart of Hideaway Farmlet’s regenerative farming ethos.
-The duo run tours for guests keen to mingle with the minis while learning more about these multi-tasking weed munchers, soil aerators and fertilisers.
+The duo run agritourism tours for guests keen to mingle with the miniature goats while learning how these multi-tasking weed munchers, soil aerators and fertilisers renew the ground.

 Regenerative farming in Tasmania